ipfs/specs/REPO.md

 The node's `config` (configuration) is a tree of variables, used to configure various aspects of operation.
 For example:
 - the set of bootstrap peers IPFS uses to connect to the network
 - the Swarm, API, and Gateway network listen addresses
-- the Datastore configuration regarding the contruction and operation of the on-disk storage system.
+- the Datastore configuration regarding the construction and operation of the on-disk storage system.

 There is a set of properties, which are mandatory for the repo usage.
 Those are `Addresses`, `Discovery`, `Bootstrap`, `Identity`, `Datastore` and `Keychain`.